tokensmith/otter/docs/Documentation.md

 ### Error Handling

 #### Resource
-Otter does not have any defaults when any errors when processing a `Resource`.
+Otter does not have any defaults when any errors occur when processing a `Resource`.
 The errors that can be recovered from are:
  - Server Error `500`
  - Unsuppored Media Type `415`

 Everything should be able to be handled with in a `Resource`.

-To configure a group to apply error handlers to all its related `Targets`.
+To configure a `Group` to apply error handlers to all its related `Targets`.
 ```java
 ```